 While shopping sprees leading up to Black Friday happened before 2020, more and more shoppers bought in early November over the last two years due to inventory and supply chain issues.
 But this year, the main motivating factor driving early purchases will be inflation.
-According to Salesforce research, 42% more shoppers worldwide and 37% more in the U.S. plan to start buying gifts earlier – the No. 1 behavioral change this holiday due to inflation.
+According to Salesforce research, 42% more shoppers worldwide plan to start buying gifts earlier – the No. 1 behavioural change this holiday due to inflation.
 They hope to snag their holiday gifts before prices rise too much.

 While we predict that the ASP (average selling price) will increase monthly between 8% and 12% for the remainder of 2022, there is a silver lining for holiday shoppers: the return of discounting.

 The inventory crisis of 2021 drove retail buyers to purchase too much in certain categories.
 Now that this 2021 inventory has finally reached warehouses, retailers have a new inventory problem: too much product, many in the wrong categories.

 Now, to increase inventory turn and remove excess stock from their balance sheets, retailers will likely launch a highly promotional season starting in late summer.
 In fact, Amazon’s Prime Days on July 12-13 could be the official start to this year’s holiday promotional calendar.
 But don’t fret – a rising tide lifts all ships: the annual Prime Day event is the perfect time to launch your own campaign in the dog days of summer.
 Retailers other than Amazon historically see growth nearly double during Prime Day compared to the periods just before and after the event as shoppers get a jump on holiday shopping.